-- Delete the certificate from all devices and systems, - Inform all Relying Parties that may depend on this certificate.
+- Immediately cease using the certificate, - Immediately initiate revocation of the certificate, - Delete the certificate from all devices and systems, - Inform all Relying Parties that may depend on this certificate. •

 The compromise of the private key may have implications on the information protected with this key.
 The Subject shall decide how to deal with the affected information before deleting the compromised key.